Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

-It is not hard to see that if $M$ and $M'$ are connected, oriented 3--manifolds and $\phi:\d M\to \d M'$ is an orientation preserving diffeomorphism, then there exists parametrized surgery data for $(M,M',\phi)$.
+It is well known that if $M$ and $M'$ are connected, oriented 3-manifolds and $\phi\colon \d M\to \d M'$ is an orientation preserving diffeomorphism, then there exists a parametrized surgery presentation of $(M,M',\phi)$.
 This can be seen by the following argument (cf. \cite{RobertsRelativeKirbyCalculus}).
 Using the diffeomorphism $\phi$, we form the closed, oriented three manifold $-M\cup (\d M\times [0,1])\cup M'$.
-This bounds a compact oriented 4--dimensional manifold $W$.
-We can view such a manifold as a cobordism of manifolds with boundary from $M$ to $M'$, (a ``special'' cobordism in the language of \cite{JCob}).
+This bounds a compact oriented 4-dimensional manifold $W$.
+We can view such a manifold as a cobordism of manifolds with boundary from $M$ to $M'$.
 We think of $M$ and $M'$ as the ``horizontal'' parts of $\d W$ and $[0,1]\times \d M$ as the ``vertical'' part of the boundary.
-We can find a Morse function which is $0$ on $M$, $t$ on $ \d M\times [0,1]$ and $1$ on $M'$, which has only index 1,2, and 3 critical points.
-Using a standard trick we can replace index 1 and 3 critical points with index 2 critical points (by changing the 4--manifold), to get a cobordism from $M$ to $M'$ which has a Morse function with only index 2 critical points.
-If we take a gradient like vector field on $W$ which is $\d/\d t$ on $\d M\times [0,1]$, then the descending manifolds from the index 2 critical points yield a framed link $\bS_1$ in $M$, and the Morse function and gradient like vector field determine a diffeomorphism $f:M(\bS_1)\to M'$ which is well defined up to isotopy and extends $\phi$.
+We can find a Morse function which is $0$ on $M$, $t$ on $\{t\}\times \d M$ and $1$ on $M'$, which has only index 1, 2, and 3 critical points.
+By changing the 4-manifold, we can replace index 1 and 3 critical points with index 2 critical points, to get a cobordism from $M$ to $M'$ which has a Morse function with only index 2 critical points.
+If we take a gradient like vector field on $W$ which is $\d/\d t$ on $[0,1]\times \d M$, then the descending manifolds from the index 2 critical points yield a framed link $\bS_1$ in $M$, and the Morse function and gradient like vector field determine a diffeomorphism $f\colon M(\bS_1)\to M'$ which is well defined up to isotopy and extends $\phi$.

-In \cite{KirbyCalculus}, Kirby creates a set of moves between any two parametrized surgery decompositions of the form $(S^3,Y,\varnothing)$ for a closed, oriented 3--manifold $Y$.
-The moves between any two decompositions were blow-ups, blow-downs, isotopies of $f$ or $\bS_1$, and handleslides.
-In \cite{FennRourke}, Fenn and Rourke extended the calculus to arbitrary oriented 3--manifolds, instead of just $S^3$, though an extra move is required which is supported in a solid torus.
-In \cite{RobertsRelativeKirbyCalculus}, this is extended to oriented 3--manifolds with boundary, as long as a diffeomorphism of the boundaries is fixed.
+Using our terminology, Kirby's calculus of links \cite{KirbyCalculus} gives a set of moves which can relate any two parametrized surgery presentations of triples $(M,M',\phi)=(S^3,Y,\varnothing)$, when $Y$ is a closed, oriented 3-manifold.
+The moves are blow-ups, blow-downs, handleslides, and isotopies of $f$ or $\bS_1$.
+In \cite{FennRourke}, Fenn and Rourke extended the calculus to the case that $M$ is an arbitrary, closed, oriented 3-manifold, though an extra move is required, which is supported in a solid torus; See Figure~\ref{fig::22}.
+In \cite{RobertsRelativeKirbyCalculus}, Roberts extends the calculus to arbitrary 3-tuples $(M,M',\phi)$.